abvdasker/MemApp/README.md

 MemApp
 ======

-A shape memorization game for Android.
+A toy shape memorization game for Android.